adpatil2/SNAP/README.md

 ### Points to note:

 	- ImageNet dataset directory: All ImageNet python codes have a default ImageNet dataset directory.
-That 'dataset-dir' arguement needs to be provided appropriately.
+That 'dataset-dir' argument needs to be provided appropriately.
 	- For ImageNet, the pretrained model needs to be downloaded seperately at the link above.
-Furthermore, one needs to set 'model-dir' arguement appropriately in the attack evaluation codes.
+Furthermore, one needs to set the 'model-dir' arguement appropriately in the attack evaluation codes.
 	- In order to execute .sh scripts, one needs to make them executable first.
-For example, to make Reproduce_Table2_PGD.sh an executable file, type ``chmod a+x Reproduce_Table2_PGD.sh'' in command line.
-Then, it can be run via command  ``./Reproduce_Table2_PGD.sh''
+For example, to make Reproduce_Table2_PGD.sh an executable file, type ``chmod a+x Reproduce_Table2_PGD.sh'' in the command line.
+Then, run it via the command  ``./Reproduce_Table2_PGD.sh''.
 	- All python/shell scripts are assumed to be executed in their current directory.

 ## Contact and Citation Information

 If you face any issues in running these codes or if you have any questions about this work, please feel free to contact me at [adpatil2@illinois.edu](adpatil2@illinois.edu).
-I would be more than happy to help!
+I'm more than happy to help!

 If you find the paper or the code useful for your research, please consider citing it as follows:
 ```bash